Plantenito/Bloodbath-Thanksgiving-Break-Stats./README.md

 All of my stats during my Thanksgiving break where I played Bloodbath for 7 days in a row.
+Current Day: 0/7
 <DOCTYPE HTML>
 <HTML>
 <HEAD>